Entazis/FacebookAdsExporter/README.md

 * Impressions
 * Clicks
 * Avg. pos.
-* Number of new trial users
+* Number of new trial users from this campaign
-* Number of new paying users
+* Number of new paying users from this campaign

+It also updates the data from earlier exports.

 At the end of each export, the exported data is also sent to a Slack channel.

+There are 3 functions that can be set to run daily/ weekly/ monthly, each of them exports facebook ads for that period starting from the last exported date:
+* `facebookDataDaily()`
+* `facebookDataWeekly()`
+* `facebookDataMonthly()`